gordol/cordova-brother-label-printer/README.md

 ### printViaSDK

-takes one parameter, which is a base64 encoded bitmap image.
+Takes one parameter, which is a base64 encoded bitmap image.
 The result should be a status code that is passed directly from the SDK.
 The status codes are documnted in the Brother SDK Appendix in section 4.2.2.5.Error Code.
 If everything works, the response should be `"ERROR_NONE"`.

 __Clarification__:
 > A bitmap image in this case can be any image with an encoding that is supported by the platform.

 ```typescript
 function printViaSDK(data: string, success: () => void): void